valdergallo/django-compress-field/README.md

 FILE_COMPRESS_DELETE_OLD_FILE = True # to delete old files after compressed FILE_COMPRESS_DELETE_OLD_FILE = False # to not delete old files after compressed

+# Feature only for version v9.0+
+FILE_COMPRESS_QUEUE = 'Celery' # by default queue is Celery, but you can change this with this var on settings

 INSTALLED_APPS = (
     ...